AmaniTechnologiesLtd/Flutter_SDK_Public/README.md

 ## Installation
 Before using our sdk you must complete the changes below.
 Otherwise you might encounter build issues.

+## Requirements
+- iOS 11 or later
+- Android API 21 or later
+- Flutter 3.0 or later

 ## Android Gradle changes

 On your module’s `build.gradle` file under the `android/app/build.gralde` add the changes below inside of `android` section.